PavanRangani/docs/docs/prd/philanthropy/payment.md

 Each Grant/Contribution is shown in format : {Type} : {Start date/lowest date} - {End date/highest date}.

 For One-time, only one date is available, so it will not have End date/ Highest date.
-For e.g. `One Time : Feb 1, 2018`
+For e.g. `One-Time : Feb 1, 2018`

 For Multi year where End date is set to `Never` will not have End date.
 Grant is shown in format : {Type} : {Start date}.